Stochastic Galerkin Method and Hierarchical Preconditioning for PDE-constrained Optimization: Numerical experiments

 \section{Numerical experiments}

 This section validates the theoretical findings of Sections~\ref{sec:steady-state problem}--\ref{sec:Time-Dependent Problem} through comprehensive numerical experiments.
-We pursue two primary objectives: (i)~verifying the mesh-independence and spectral bounds established in the preceding sections, and (ii)~demonstrating the computational efficiency of the proposed hierarchical Gauss-Seidel (hGS) preconditioner across varying truncation strategies.
+We pursue two primary objectives: (i)~verifying the mesh-robust for fixed time step and spectral bounds established in the preceding sections, and (ii)~demonstrating the computational efficiency of the proposed hierarchical Gauss-Seidel (hGS) preconditioner across varying truncation strategies.
 Experiments are presented for both steady-state problems (Section~\ref{subsec:steady-num}) and time-dependent problems (Section~\ref{subsec:time-num}).
 The numerical experiments were performed on a system running AlmaLinux-9 with 40GB RAM, and the proposed algorithms were implemented using \textsc{Matlab~23.2}.